 - Add remaining ingredients and process until combined, scraping down the sides a few times.
 (Take care not to puree it, you want some texture.)

-- Adjust seasoning to taste (I often add more lime, but that's just me).
+- Adjust seasoning to taste (I often add more lime).